Strawberries of Spring

 Fragaria virginiana: Be A Strawberry Sleuth

-Wild Strawberries eekiing out a living
+Wild Strawberries eeking out a living

-The name Strawberry comes from “strewn berry” meaning the berries were strewn on the plants.
+The name “strawberry” comes from “strewn berry” meaning the berries were strewn on the plants.
 That in time was shortened to strawberry.
 In the rose family strawberries aren’t really berries or fruit.
 They are enlarged ends of the plants’ stamen, the male part of the flower.
 The seeds are on the outer skin of the strawberry rather than inside.
 There are around 200 seeds per berry.
 If you find a tasteless strawberry in a northern area it is probably the F. vesco, also called a woods strawberry.
 In Florida that tasteless strawberry is not a true strawberry but the Indian Strawberry, low on taste but good on nutrition.

-While many states have a Strawberry Festival — including Florida, a large producer of commercial strawberries — perhaps the most famous strawberry consumption is at Wimbledon.
+While many states like Florida have a Strawberry Festival perhaps the most famous strawberry consumption is at Wimbledon, England.
 There strawberries and cream are eaten between tennis matches.
-(Your author has been to Wimbledon while an exchange student to the University of London, Whiteland’s College.)
+(Your author has been to Wimbledon while an exchange student to the University of London, Whiteland’s College, but preferred Waltney’s Brown Ale to courtside strawberrying.)
+Lastly, the name of Fraser/Frazier means strawberry… You remember the world heavyweight boxing champ, don’t you?
+Smoking Joe Strawberry…

 Green Deane’s “Itemized” Plant Profile